deed1996/Todo-App/README.md

-# Getting Started with Create React App
+# Todo React App

 ## Features
 - Toggle light and dark mode
 - Fully Responsive
 - Add new todos to the list
+- Edit todos from the list
 - Mark todos as complete
 - Delete todos from the list

-## Built
+- View the total items left on the list

 ## Getting Started
 You will need node.js and git installed globally on your machine.